-The ability to deduct expenses when calculating Income for VA Purposes is the secret sauce to gaining eligibility for the VA Aid & Attendance and Housebound pension benefits who would not otherwise qualify.
+The ability to deduct expenses when calculating Income for VA Purposes can help individuals become eligible for Aid & Attendance and Housebound pension benefits who would not otherwise qualify.
 In short, the VA allows applicants to deduct their unreimbursed medical expenses (UME) from their income.
 (As mentioned previously, UME’s over 5% of one’s MAPR can be deducted from one’s income.)

 Keep in mind that the definition of unreimbursed medical expenses is very broad and is by no means limited to what we think of as “medical”, in the classic sense.
 In other words, it’s important to recognize that many non-medical care costs are deductible.
-Examples of UME’s might include Medicare premiums, supplemental health insurance, medical alert subscriptions, and care expenses.
-That being said, it is not inconceivable that a veteran and their spouse who have an annual income of $80,000 could still be eligible for financial assistance when all their expenses have been deducted.
+Examples of UMEs might include Medicare premiums, transportation for medical purposes, certain cosmetic procedures, and care expenses.

 For individuals with a disability rating for Aid and Attendance, the complete cost of assisted living, including room and board costs can be deducted from one’s income.
 The median cost (or middle value within the range of the very lowest to the very highest costs) for assisted living in the U.S. is $54,000 per year as of 2021.
 This means that, if they are getting assisted living care, even couples with relatively high annual incomes may be eligible for Aid & Attendance.

 Home health care and non-medical home care (sometimes called companion care or personal care) are both fully deductible, as long as a physician says it’s necessary.
-This includes supervision of individuals with Alzheimer's or dementia to prevent wandering and / or self-injury.
-Family members, except spouses, can be hired as home care providers.
-More on hiring family is discussed further down this page.
+This includes supervision of individuals with Alzheimer’s or dementia to prevent wandering and / or self-injury.
+Family members can be hired as home care providers.
+More on hiring family is discussedfurther down this page.

 Adult day care costs, both for adult day health and non-medical care, are fully deductible.
-At an average of $70 / day for 250 work days per year, this means an individual or spouse in full-time adult day care could subtract $17,500 off their annual income for VA purposes.
+With a daily median value of $78 / day for 250 work days per year, this means an individual or spouse in full-time adult day care could subtract $19,500 off their annual income for VA purposes.

 Medicare and Medicare Supplemental Insurance premiums can be deducted from income.
-Prescriptions, medical equipment, medical alert devices (PERS) be they purchased or rented, and supplies, such as disposable incontinence supplies can all be deducted.
+Prescriptions, medical equipment, and supplies, such as disposable incontinence supplies can also all be deducted.
 These are some of the non-obvious, unreimbursed medical expenses.
 Veterans should be sure to closely record all their out-of-pocket, household medical expenses including transportation and travel mileage and submit these as expenses.

 One also needs to know when and how to inform the VA of these expenses.
-For example, knowing if one should inform the VA during the application process, following an award of benefits, or during an annual verification.
-Finally, one must keep the VA well informed of any changes to the veteran's or their spouse's health, living situation, income, assets, and home ownership.
-Doing this well will ensure one receives the maximum benefit, and equally as important, prevent them from incurring penalties or having to pay back benefits.
+For example, knowing if one should inform the VA during the application process, following an award of benefits, or during an annual verification is critical.
+Finally, one must keep the VA well informed of any changes to the veteran’s or spouse’s health, living situation, income, assets, and home ownership status.
+Doing this well will ensure one receives the maximum benefits, and equally as important, helps avoid penalties or having to pay back benefits.

-Perhaps the most attractive and under-utilized component of the VA Aid & Attendance and Housebound pensions is the fact they can and should be used to pay family members or friends for the care they are providing the aging veteran or their spouse.
+Perhaps the most attractive and under-utilized component of VA Aid & Attendance and Housebound pension benefits is the fact they can and should be used to pay family members or friends for the care they are providing the aging veteran or their spouse.
 How this works can be confusing, but the process typically looks like this:

-1) A veteran hires their family member to provide care.
+1) A veteran hires a family member to provide care.

 2) The veteran pays the family member and documents those payments as Unreimbursed Medical Expenses (UME).

-3) These expenses are deducted (the amount over 5% of the maximum annual pension rate) from the veteran’s income.
-Therefore, their pension benefit is increased by the same amount they are paying their family member (once expenses rise above 5% of their MAPR).
+3) Expenses over 5% of the maximum annual pension rate are deducted from the veteran’s income.
+Therefore, their pension benefit is increased by the same amount the veteran is paying their family member (once expenses rise above 5% of their MAPR).
 By doing this, the family member receives compensation at no additional cost to the veteran.

-As discussed above, the importance of providing supporting paperwork for this type of arrangement is paramount; Both for the reporting of the caregiver's income to the IRS and for reporting the care recipient's income to the VA.
+As discussed above, the importance of providing supporting paperwork for this type of arrangement is paramount both for the reporting of the caregiver’s income to the IRS and for reporting the care recipient’s income to the VA.
 For the protection of all parties involved, it is strongly recommended that a caregiver contract be created.
-For more information about paying family members and how best to handle a caregiver contract, please contact a veteran's benefits planner.
+For more information about paying family members and how best to handle a caregiver contract, contact a veteran’s benefits planner.

 A variety of different assistance options are available to help veterans and their spouses apply for VA pensions.
 Some of these are available free of charge, while others require a planning fee.
-A complete analysis of the pros and cons of each type of assistance is available here.
+For more information, read our analysis of the pros and cons of each type of assistance.